lajbel/kanovel/README.md

 	</p>
 </p>

-> **This package/engine it's now in active development, may have bugs and unusable features**
+> **This engine it's now in active development, may have bugs and unusable features**

 ## Quick Example